Payment Acceptance

 6. Regulatory compliance that scales with you

 Compliance complexity increases as platforms scale.
-A future-ready payment stack should reduce operational overhead and help teams meet regulatory requirements consistently.
+A future-ready payment stack should reduce operational overhead and help teams meet regulatory requirements consistently, not add a new compliance project for every market you enter.

 Compliance should be embedded into system design.
 If each new market introduces manual adjustments or separate workflows, operational risk compounds.